downplay/jarl-react/README.md

-# jarl-react 0.8.x
+# jarl-react 1.0.0-alpha

 Just Another Router Library for React.

+The production grade "batteries included" **controlled component** router.

-## Philosophy
+## Why another router?

-*   URLs are a public API into your appplication
-*   Routes define a mapping between URL and state
-*   Routing is a core part of your application logic
-*   A router should not dictate state mechanism nor navigation lifecycle
-*   Data dependencies are closely bound to routes

-Putting all of this together, I wanted a router that performs the simple-sounding task of keeping the URL and the state in sync, whilst not getting in the way of application structure, and not requiring learning a component API for basic conditional rendering tasks.
-For example, JARL does not have a `Route`
-component: you can simply inspect your state and render using `if` and `switch`.
+At its core, a web router simply performs a mapping between URL and state.
+I wanted something that did this job extremely well without getting in the way of application structure and without mixing routing logic up witn components.
+JARL's routes are defined in a top-level config and are used to generate a `location` object.
+Routing decisions can then be made in your application by making this `location` state available and using simple conditions.
+(For instance, the is no `<Switch/>` component: just use a `switch` statement instead!)

-Routes are described using simple serializable state objects.
+'Locations' are defined as simple serializable state objects.
 The route table is then a mapping between URLs and these objects.
+The router is a controlled component, meaning you decide how and when the location actually gets updated.
 This provides some key benefits:

 *   The state can be stored in Redux, local state, or any other storage mechanism, and used for making any rendering decisions